Hydrocephalus (Water on the Brain)

 Shunt surgery: Short and relatively uncomplicated, this procedure inserts a small, flexible plastic tube into the ventricle passages in the brain and sends excess CSF into another area of the body where it can safely be absorbed.
 Although shunt surgery is effective for treating hydrocephalus, there are drawbacks.
 Shunts can malfunction, clog, become infected or be outgrown by children, requiring replacement surgery.

-Ventriculoscopy (ETV): A relatively new, minimally invasive procedure [LINK TO: minimally invasive surgery page], ETV involves insertion of a tiny telescopic camera (an endoscope) into the ventricle to view the fluid and locate the obstruction.
+Ventriculoscopy (ETV): A relatively new, minimally invasive procedure, ETV involves insertion of a tiny telescopic camera (an endoscope) into the ventricle to view the fluid and locate the obstruction.
 The surgeon then creates a hole in the membrane at the bottom of the ventricle, allowing CSF to detour around the obstruction and flow freely into the rest of the brain for re-absorption.

 Successful ETV avoids the need for a shunt, and it has a lower long-term complication rate than shunts.
 However, the procedure is not recommended for children under two.
 Ventriculoscopy is more complicated than shunt surgery and requires a neurosurgeon specially trained in endoscopic techniques.